VACUMM/sonat/doc/source/ui.config.howto.rst

 How to configure
 ================

-A short example is available :ref:`here <appendix.samples.config>`.
+A short example of configuration file is available :ref:`here <appendix.samples.config>`.

 Basic setup
 -----------